decentraland/old-documentation/_posts/builder/2020-03-16-manage-scenes.md

 If a scene is too large to import, try this:

-1. Decompress the scene _.zip_ file
+1. Decompress the scene _.zip_ file.
 2. Look for the `builder.json` inside the uncompressed folder.
 Compress that single file into a new _.zip_ file.
 3. Import this new _.zip_ file.

-> NOTE: You can only import scenes that have been built with the Builder.
+> Note: You can only import scenes that have been built with the Builder.
 You can't import a scene that was built with the SDK or modified with it.

 ## Delete a scene

 In the scene selector screen, press the _three dots_ icon and select _Delete scene_.

-## Scenes storage
+## Scene storage

 If your Builder account is accessed via an in-browser wallet, like Metamask or Dapper, all of your existing scenes are saved and updated to a cloud storage that you can access from any other device where you're logged in.